 Doctoral Research

 Cities are heterogeneous, living habitats that can have cascading effects on wildlife that inhabit the ecosystem.
 For my doctoral work at UC Berkeley, I'm interested in investigating the effects complex urban landscapes have on wildlife.
-Specifically, I'm working to understand how environmental injustice/racism underpins landscape heterogeneity and influences wildlife behavior, health, and community dynamics.
+Specifically, I'm working to understand how environmental injustice underpins landscape heterogeneity and how this heterogeneity influences wildlife, both on the organismal scale and community level.

 Check back for projects as they develop!